Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 Fetch Cluster UUID and Authentication Token

-During Avi SE deployment, we need to pass two parameters Cluster UUID & Auth Token.
+During Avi SE deployment, we need to pass two parameters: Cluster UUID & Auth Token.
 These parameters register the Avi SE with the Avi Controller.

 Deploy Service Engine VM

-Under the Select Networks page, make sure eth0 is mapped to the Management port group and eth1 to the Avi VIP network.
-You can leave Data Network 2-9 to the default setting.
+Under the Select Networks page, ensure eth0 is mapped to the Management port group and eth1 to the Avi VIP network.

 • IP Address of the Avi Controller.